mirakc/mirakc/README.md

 ```

 You can also launch a mirakc container by using other tools like `podman` and
-`podman-compose` which supports Docker-compatible images and
+`podman-compose` which support Docker-compatible images and
 `docker-compose.yml`:

 ```shell